dacorvo/gtest-cmake-example/README.md

 build/test/testfoo/testfoo
 ~~~

-Refer to [this blog post](http://kaizou.org/2014/11/gtest-cmake/) for a detailed explaination of how it works.
+Refer to [this blog post](http://kaizou.org/2014/11/gtest-cmake/) for a detailed explanation of how it works.